google/perfetto/docs/design-docs/continuous-integration.md

 - Manually stopping the production AppEngine instance via the Cloud Console (stopping via the `gcloud` cli doesn't seem to work, b/136828660)
-- Downloading the testing service credentials `test-credentials.json` (they are in the internal Team drive).

 ### Worker/Sandbox changes